aplteam/Tatin/docs/PackageConfiguration.md

 ```

 In this case, the `source` in the package could become `APLSource/Goo` while `Admin` and `TestCases` are most likely not copied over into the package.

-Of course, one could rearrange the code and copy `APLSource/Goo/*` from the project into `Goo/` in the package.
-That would get rid of one level that is not required in the package, and `source` in the package config file could be just `Goo`.

 #### tags